Skip to main content

 Tours and Open Houses

-The class of 2014 celebrates their 10th Reunion with a special brunch featuring honored guests and familiar faces.
+The class of 2015 celebrates their 10th Reunion with a special brunch featuring pancakes, puppies, professors, and President Anne F. Harris.
 There will be a short program at 11:30 a.m.

 Meals